JesusMcCloud/magnumpi/README.md

 # User Manual
 ## Installation
 Magnum PI consists of two parts: An Android application and a Java client running on the PC.
-The Android device needs to be running Android 4.0.3+, has to be rooted and to have  [XPosed](http://xposed.info/ "XPosed") installed.
+The Android device needs to be running Android 4.0.3+, has to be rooted and to have  [Xposed](http://xposed.info/ "Xposed") installed.
 Java 1.7+ is required to run the client.

 ### On the Device
 The magnum-suite.apk has to be installed.
-Afterwards the Magnum PI XPosed module has to be activated and the device needs to be rebooted.
+Afterwards the Magnum PI Xposed module has to be activated and the device needs to be rebooted.

 ### On the PC
 No installation is required.